jodiemcgrane/jodie-portfolio-site/src/blog/2021-05-15-my-second-article.md

 date: 2021-05-11
 tags: ['post', 'featured']
 image: /assets/blog/sparetime-create-event.PNG
-imageAlt: SpareTime Home Page
+imageAlt: Creating an event
 description: SpareTime is a calendar-based web application.
 It is used to manage your time by creating events and displaying them onto a calendar.
 The user can also create and manage a todo list for their events using SpareTime.
 ---

 This project I worked on was from my Professional Practice module in 3rd year of college.
 The aim of the module was for us students to undertake a project that involves the design and implementation of a software application in a workplace environment.
 This project was carried out in groups of two, me and my project partner Caolán.
-As this project was managed using the Scrum methodology, therefore our project teams was assigned a project supervisor, fulfilling the role of scrum master and product owner and us two as the development team.
+This project was managed using the Scrum methodology, therefore our project team was assigned a supervisor who fulfilled the role of scrum master and product owner during this project.

+<h2>What is SpareTime?</h2>

 <h2>Phase 1</h2>